Linus4/csgoverview/README.md

 If you're using GTK, you can also double-click the executable and select a demo with the GUI.

+After you've created the `.desktop` file, you can right click on a demo and select csgoverview when you select 'Open With'.
+This way, you can just double-click on a demo to watch it with csgoverview.

 Looking for font file in the following directories: the one you supply with the `-fontpath` flag, `/usr/share/fonts/dejavu/DejaVuSans.ttf`, `./liberationserif-regular.ttf`.